Deputy Communications Director

 - Travel may be required to achieve goals and perform regular responsibilities;

 - Manage other special projects, assignments, and tasks as assigned by the Communications Director.

-- At least six years or three election cycles of work experience in media relations, with at least one working at a statewide level either in an official office or in a campaign capacity;
+- At least six years or three election cycles of work experience in media relations, with at least one working in a senior role at a statewide level either in an official office or in a campaign capacity;

 - A demonstrated record of pitching stories, cultivating reporter relations, and staffing principals for interviews; on-the-record experience;